 Graduating from college is a huge achievement, but you’re probably thinking a lot about what comes next.
 To help you prepare for your first post-college year, we chatted with recent grads about how to survive after college.
 Here’s their advice for other college graduates, along with the life lessons they’ve learned since leaving school:

 1. Prepare for a long job search

-Jazmin Cybulski is a content writer for Bella Ella Boutique, where she writes about fashion, lifestyle, and other topics.
+Jazmin Cybulski is a content writer who writes about fashion, lifestyle and other topics.
 But it took her almost two years to land this role after graduating from Brigham Young University with a degree in English literature.

-“I graduated in August 2016 and didn’t land my job at Bella Ella until March 2018,” said Cybulski.
+“I graduated in August 2016 and didn’t land my job … until March 2018,” said Cybulski.
 “So, it’s been quite a time since I graduated from college.”

-During those two years, Cybulski had two main jobs: freelancing and searching for full-time work.
+During those two years, she had two main jobs: freelancing and searching for full-time work.

 “The job search has to become your full-time job (40 hours a week of applications) if you want to get a job ASAP, and even then, it may take longer than you’re expecting,” said Cybulski.
 “You’re going to go to a lot of interviews.
 Some you might feel like you killed it and you might have actually blown it in your interviewer’s eyes, and vice versa.”

 Through it all, Cybulski encourages new graduates not to feel discouraged.

 “The first year out of college is harder than most people make it out to be,” she said.
 “But don’t let it get you down.
 Instead, let it fuel you.”